 Landscape health starts with intelligent design.
 In this course you will explore the intricate relationships within ecosystems and how you can work with them to create vibrantly beautiful and healthy gardens.
 Be prepared for an eye-opening experience that will challenge some commonly held beliefs and will leave you empowered with a new understanding of how a garden works.

 Fees include handouts, unlimited access to our on-line plant database, unlimited access to our on-line course resources, community center (including library), discussion forums and more.
-Fees do not include textbook (Landscape Graphics — $25) or supplies.
+Fees do not include textbook or supplies (to be discussed in the first class).

 This program is co-sponsored with Gaia College (www.gaiacollege.ca) and endorsed by the Society for Organic Urban Land Care (SOUL).

-Students should meet the following prerequisites before registering:
+Students should meet all the following prerequisites before registering:

 - Have internet access

 - Students must arrange their own transportation to off-site events